Self-awareness is knowing how I feel and what I want.

 With an ability to speak about my inner experience, I can stand outside an impulsive identification with my limbic brain's physical-emotional reaction to the discomfort of my situation.
 (See Feel ... and Listen for more on this.)

 With self-awareness and the courage to name my sensations and emotions (how I feel) and my desired experiences (what I want) in a specific situation, I can invite you into my inner experience in a way that resonates with values we have in common as human beings.
-I'm less likely to get lost in "my story" and the drama of our conflicting strategies.
+I'm less likely to get lost in "my story" about the drama of our conflicting strategies.

 Consider these two fundamentally different states of felt-sense perception.